 - When to buy your tickets: now or later?

-- Where to buy your tickets: trust, communication and price.
+- Where to buy your tickets: trust, communication, and price

-When to Buy Super Bowl Tickets
+When should you Buy Super Bowl Tickets?

 So what was so different about 2015 that made ticket prices skyrocket?
 For starters, the Seahawks were trying to repeat as Super Bowl Champions and Arizona is a much shorter flight from Seattle than New York was the previous year.
-This increased the number of potential Super Bowl buyers, and Seattle is the 4th richest city in America (according to Bloomberg).
+This increased the number of potential Super Bowl buyers, and Seattle is the 4th-richest city in America (according to Bloomberg).

 But fan bases alone did not create this market.
 If the fan bases were the matches that ignited the fire, then the amount of tickets sold two weeks before the game was the gasoline poured on top.
 The steep drop in inventory resulted in a huge spike in ticket prices.
 Purchasing never slowed down enough for the market to fully recover, and the end result was the most expensive Super Bowl in history.

-Using TickPick To Buy Super Bowl Tickets
+The best place to Buy Super Bowl Tickets

 TickPick offers the best tickets, prices, and features around.
 For one, you’re going to be paying a hefty premium for Super Bowl tickets guaranteed.
-So why pay an extra 10, 15, or even 20 percent for tickets?!?
+So why pay an extra 10, 15, or even 20 percent for tickets?
 That’s what happens when you buy tickets from our competitors such as Stubhub.
 Up to 20% added to tickets that cost an already-expensive $2000 means an extra $400!
 Why pay that when you could be buying No Fee Super Bowl Tickets from TickPick?
 Not only that, but we have a ticket rating system to make sure you understand the quality of your seats, and a bidding system as well!
 Not convinced yet?
-Take a look for yourself: view Super Bowl LII Tickets.
+Take a look for yourself: view Super Bowl LIII Tickets.

 No matter what combination of variables apply to you, here’s what we recommend for Superbowl 2019: